heiditm/heiditm.github.io/types_of_data_analysis.md

 <b code style="color : dodgerblue "> Predictive Analysis </b>  uses modeling techniques to forecast predictions to find the likelihood of an event happening and is used to evaluate a decision.
 Predictive analysis usually uses findings and insights from reactive analysis to spot common outcomes and discover causes.
 By using statistical modeling techniques, it helps understand the consequences of a decision based on the predictions on how variables will act and perform.

-&ensp; <b code style="color : forestgreen"> Example: </b>  A machine learning algorithm learns through the detected trend of high demands from LA  NYC preChristmas holiday and forecast its predictions for the current year.
+&ensp; <b center code style="color : forestgreen"> Example: </b></center>  A machine learning algorithm learns through the detected trend of high demands from LA  NYC preChristmas holiday and forecast its predictions for the current year.
 Results show that there are less sales this year pre-Christmas holiday in comparison to the prior year in its projected state.

 <b code style="color : dodgerblue ">  Prescriptive Analysis </b> uses the outcomes from the predictive analysis and recommends an effective action to be taken, with artificial intelligence (AI) these results could be provided in real-time.